syntithenai/lambda-oauth-login-system/README.md

 ## Quickstart Localhost

+First you will need to copy api/env.sample to api/.env and update configuration.
+More detail in the preparation section below.

 For local development, pm2 is used to start a suite of services that
 - serve the web and api endpoints
-- compile changes to the libraries when source file change
+- compile changes to the libraries when source files change

 ```pm2 start```